Apjo/AWSAssociateSolutionsArchitectNotes/README.md

 - IAM users in another account
 - Application code running on EC2 instances needs access to other AWS services

+**Identity Federation**:
+- If your account users already have a way to be authenticated, such as through your corporate network
+    - you can federate those user identities in AWS
+    - A user logged in to the corporate network using their corporate identity
+        - corporate can replace their existing identity with a temporary identity in your AWS account
+        - this user can work in the AWS console
+        - similarly the application the user is working on can make programmatic requests using permissions that you define
+- When to use identity federation
+    1. Your users already have identities in a corporate directory
+        - If your corporate directory is SAML 2.0 compatible, you can configure your corporate directory to provide Single-Sign on(SSO) to access teh AWS management console
+        - If your corporate directory is not compatible with SAML 2.0, you can create an identity broker application, to provide SSO access to the AWS management console
+        - If your corporate directory is Microsoft Active directory, you can use AWS directory service to establish trust between your corporate directory and AWS account
+    2. Your users already have internet identities
+        - If your mobile app or web-based app can let users identify themselves through an identity provider like Amazon, Facebook, or Google, or any **OpenID Connect(OIDC)** compatible identity provider, the app can use **web federation** to access AWS
+        - AWS recommends using AWS Cognito

+**IAM users and Single Sign-on(SSO)**:
+- IAM users in your account have access only to the AWS resources that you specify in the policy that is attached to the user or to an IAM group that the user belongs to, for working in the console users must have permissions to perform the actions that the console performs, such as listing and creating AWS resources

 **Summary**:
 IAM consists of the following:
 - Users